qiubix/DCL_BayesNetwork/test/test_cases.md

 - should add node in the middle of the chain
 - should return child of a node
 - should return next root node
-- should get number of children
-- should get number of nodes

 2. CPTManager class
 + should display whole CPT